Alien Apocalypse Part I

 Jet is a 19-year-old skag, one of the humans still living free on Earth following an invasion of creatures called the Nirreth.
 Squatting in the ruins of Vancouver, Jet and her family eke out an existence underground, hiding from culler ships and fighting off raiding humans.

-No one knows where the alien ships take the people they steal, but they never return.
-When a culler finds Jet, she may discover the truth the hard way…and end up living among the very creatures that stole her planet and wiped out most of her race.
+No one knows where the alien ships take the people they steal, but they never, ever return.
+When a culler finds Jet, she knows she’s dead… destined to be eaten or enslaved by the creatures that stole her planet and wiped out most of her race.

 Praise For the Series